AndrewGuerrero/ng-caryll/content/effective_stl.md

 ### Item 43: Prefer algorithm calls to hand-written loops

-Algorithm calls are preferable to hand-written loops for three reasons:
+Algorithm calls are preferable to hand-written loops because they offer:

 - Efficiency
 - Correctness